bertilmuth/being/README.md

 ```

 ### GETting information about the aggregate
-To receive a greeting, you send a GET request to the address defined in the service interface, for example:
+To receive a greeting, you send a GET request to the address defined in the service interface,
+replacing the `:id` part with the id of the aggregate that you want to contact.
+For example:

 Unix: `curl http://localhost:9000/api/greet/Joe`

 Windows (PowerShell): `iwr http://localhost:9000/api/greet/Joe`

-As you can see, the `address()` method defines the relative URL of the GET request.
-The `:id` part of the URL will be replaced by the string that you supplied in your GET request.
-That's how you can change the name.
+In this example, the aggregate id is used for the name in the greeting, so the response will be *Hello, Joe!*.

 Where does the response *Hello, Joe!* come from?
 It's defined in the `responseToGet()` method
 of your aggregate's behavior in the service implementation.
 [Take a peek](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java), if you want to.